SenseNet/sncom-resources/_posts/2016-05-04-rethinking-the-survey-feature.md

 ---

-To fulfill an important need of Sense/Net users that were reported towards us several times recently, we have been developing a brand new, nice and easy-to-use feature in the Product.
-This is a Survey-editor application, which is being built to be fully customizable and extendable via the templated structure.

 ## Creating the UI

 With the use of this integrated app you can build your own Survey through a graphic user interface, with no coding skills.
 Solely by clicking, users can put together all necessary elements of their Survey, and configure them according to their actual needs.